 Low interest in Star Wars by girls would surprise me – especially these days with the successful Star Wars Clone Wars cartoon tv series and their strong female character leads like Jedi Ahsoka Tano and Senator Padme Amidala.
-(And I do consider Ahsoka is a far better role model than dated princesses).
+(And I do consider Ahsoka is a far better role model than pre-90s disney princesses).
 Could erroneous product classification give parents and boys the wrong cues about girl interests?

 Upon a bit investigation, I found a wonderful anti-bullying essay by Carrie Goldman, @cmgsart , that I missed from November 2010.
 She spoke about her daughter, Katie Goldman, taunted by boys in her grade 1 class who believed Star Wars paraphernalia to be ‘for boys only’.

 Her blog post created strong internet support for girls who like Star Wars and don’t deserve to conform into traditional ‘sci-fi is for boys’ thinking.
 It made me think about the role retailers, like ToysRUs Canada, has when you have gender based filtering on products – especially for kids.
 Did it start with the boys believing Katie should not have a Star Wars water bottle or could they have gotten their cues from retail?